Nearly all UK financial advisers shun crypto and 'meme stocks' - Opinium

 Retail traders have put as much money into meme stocks over the past two weeks as they did at the peak of the frenzied GameStop rally in January, analysts at Vanda Research said last week.

-Among the highest profile are U.S. video-retailer Gamestop Corp (GME.N) and AMC Entertainment Holdings (AMC.N).
+Among the highest profile are U.S. video-retailer Gamestop Corp and AMC Entertainment Holdings.

 At the height of the trading mania, several retail brokers restricted the buying of GameStop shares after collateral requirements needed to clear the trades spiked, angering traders and spurring congressional hearings and regulatory probes.